 Smoking meats as a beginner, whether you’re smoking brisket, pork, chicken, turkey or even fish takes a bit of time to master, but once you become proficient with the meats and smoking pellet flavors you may never go back to using a barbecue or even the oven to cook meats.

-There are several flavors of wood pellets you can use in your wood pellet smoker to cook your brisket.
+There are several flavors of wood pellets you can use in your pellet smoker to cook your brisket.

 - Hickory pellets: This flavor wood pellet infuses a robust smoke flavor into the meat.